What You’ll Learn in This Article

 Maintaining the ideal temperature and humidity at all times is crucial to the health of your plants.
 Some plant varieties prefer hot and humid climates, while others like it cool and dry.
 Keeping them alive and healthy means controlling the temperature and humidity when the lights are on or off.

-Air conditioning and humidification systems are used to control the temperature and relative humidity of an indoor grow room.
-The size of each unit is based on he amount of heat the lights and other equipment produce.
+Air conditioning (AC) and humidification systems are used to control the temperature and relative humidity of an indoor grow room.
+The size of each unit is based on the amount of heat the lights and other equipment produce in relation to the size of the space.
 In an open grow room, intake and exhaust fans are used to constantly exchange the air within the room to maintain a consistent temperature.
 In sealed rooms, mini-split AC systems are used because they circulate the air in the room without bringing in fresh air.

-While AC systems maintain temperature, they also dehumidify rooms.
-Fluctuations in humidity can negatively affect plant health and should be controlled using a dehumidifier or humidifier, depending on conditions.
+AC systems maintain temperature and also dehumidify rooms.
+Fluctuations in humidity can affect plant health and should be controlled using a dehumidifier or humidifier, depending on conditions.

-Advanced growers use digital environmental controls to monitor all equipment responsible for maintaining a stable environment (i.e. fans, AC, dehumidifier, sensors, temperature, humidity, etc).
-These environmental controllers can be worth the hefty price tags for the peace of mind they provide.
+Advanced growers use digital environmental controls to monitor all equipment responsible for maintaining a stable environment (i.e., fans, AC, dehumidifiers, sensors, thermostats, etc.).
+These environmental controls can be worth the hefty price tag for the peace of mind they provide.

 Carbon Dioxide Supplementation

-The amount of CO2 you supplement into your garden depends on how much light your plants are receiving, the growth phase they are in, and their overall size.
-CO2 should only be used during the day period as plants are unable to utilize CO2 at night or in the dark.
+The amount of CO2 you supplement your garden with depends on how much light your plants are receiving, the growth phase they are in, and their overall size.
+CO2 should only be used during the “daylight” period, as plants are unable to utilize CO2 at night or in the dark.
 Sealed grow rooms are ideal when supplementing CO2, as open rooms tend to exhaust the CO2 more quickly than the plants can use it.